 What is Restoration?

 Within the restoration industry, to mitigate means to halt the onset of further damage and minimize the amount of time, costs, and materials needed to safely solve the problem.
 This term is not always familiar to those who haven’t experienced a loss, but it is applicable to all categories of property damage.
-The primary actions that occur during this stage include: containing unaffected areas and contents to prevent their damage, removing the source of damage along with any subsequent hazards that come with it, and stabilizing the environment so that the rebuild/restoration can begin.
+The primary actions that occur during this stage include: containing unaffected areas and contents to prevent their damage, removing the source of damage along with any subsequent hazards that come with it, and stabilizing the environment so that any necessary reconstruction can begin.

 Simply put: Mitigation means stopping the damage and starting the recovery.